-Reconciliation of liabilities whose cash flow movements are disclosed as part of financing activities in the statement of cash flows:
+Reconciliation of liabilities whose cash flow movements are disclosed as part of financing activities in the statement of cash flows: Year ended March 31, 2025

+ten ended Figure 191, 2020

-Balance sheet caption As at April 1, 2022 Cash flow Finance cost/ other adjustment As at March 31, 2023
+Balance sheet caption As at April 1, 2024 Cash flow Finance cost/ other adjustment As at March 31, 2025

-Borrowings 68.02 44.31 (0.42) 111.91
+Borrowings 26.65 (24.70) - 1.95

-Interest accrued 2.02 (61.41) 61.32 1.93
+Interest accrued 2.21 (42.74) 41.85 1.32

-Balance sheet caption As at April 1, 2021 Cash flow Finance cost/ other adjustment As at March 31, 2022
+Balance sheet caption As at April 1, 2022 Cash flow Finance cost/ other adjustment As at March 31, 2024

-Borrowings 127.04 (59.64) 0.62 68.02
+Borrowings 26.65 (85.26) 1 26.65

-Interest accrued 2.03 (64.44) 64.43 2.02
+Interest accrued 2.21 (58.36) 58.64 2.21

-A).
-Additional capital disclosures
+37. Additional capital disclosures

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium, all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholder value and support its strategies and operating requirements.
 The key objective of the Company's capital management is to ensure that it maintains a stable capital structure with a focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its business.
 The Company determines the capital requirement based on annual operating plans and long-term and other strategic investment plans.
-The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks.
+The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks